A Unified Latent Space Disentanglement VAE Framework with Robust Disentanglement Effectiveness Evaluation

 \subsection{An Information Bottleneck Perspective on bfVAE}

-We can interpret the bfVAE formulation in Eq.~\eqref{eqn:obj} via the variational information bottleneck framework \citep{VIB,Disen-VAE}.
-First, the bfVAE formulation in Eq.~\ref{eqn:obj} is not a classical information bottleneck objective in the form of $\max \big\{ I(\mathbf{Z}; \mathbf{Y}) - \beta I(\mathbf{X}; \mathbf{Z}) \big\}$\footnote{$\X$ is the input data, $\mathbf{Y}$ is the target, and $\Z$ is a representation of $\X$ that is maximally informative about $\mathbf{Y}$ while being as compressed as possible with respect to $\X$. $\beta$ acts as the Lagrange multiplier that regulates information of $\X$ preserved in $\mathbf{Z}$.} \citep{tishby2000information}, but inspired by it.
+We can interpret the bfVAE formulation in Eq.~\ref{eqn:obj} via the variational information bottleneck framework \citep{VIB,Disen-VAE}.
+First, the bfVAE formulation in Eq.~\ref{eqn:obj} is not a classical information bottleneck objective in the form of $\max \big\{ I(\mathbf{Z}; \mathbf{Y}) - \beta I(\mathbf{X}; \mathbf{Z}) \big\}$\footnote{$\X$ is the input, $\mathbf{Y}$ is the target, and $\Z$ is a representation of $\X$ that is maximally informative about $\mathbf{Y}$ while being as compressed as possible with respect to $\X$. $\beta$ acts as the Lagrange multiplier that regulates information of $\X$ preserved in $\mathbf{Z}$.} \citep{tishby2000information}, but inspired by it.
 Each of the three terms in Eq.~\ref{eqn:obj} plays a different but complementary role in shaping the latent space in bfVAE.

-The bfVAE formulation in Eq.~\eqref{eqn:obj} is not a classical information bottleneck objective in the form of Eq.~\eqref{eqn:IB}, but it admits a natural interpretation inspired by the information bottleneck.
-Specifically, T1 plays the role of a relevance term and rewards representations that remain predictive of the target of interest.
-In the unsupervised setting like VAE, the target is the input itself, so the model seeks a compressed representation that still preserves the information necessary to reproduce $\x$.
-If this term were optimized alone, the model would favor highly informative $\z$, approaching the behavior of a standard autoencoder, with little incentive to compress or organize the representation.